Seahawks draft: Top 50 Seahawks Big Board for 2023 NFL Draft

 By Lee Vowell

-Seahawks 2023 NFL Draft Big Board: High first-round targets
+Seahawks 2023 NFL Draft Big Board: Mid-to-late first-round targets